basil08/basil08.github.io/content/bookshelf.md

 _TS_ doesn't pull any punches and lands perfectly, each word serves its purpose lending a grim picture, taking us on a ride, and expressing fearlessly what Camus wanted to say.
 I absolutely enjoyed reading this.
 Can reread.

 {{</ds>}}
+9. {{<ds sum="**Waiting for Godot | Samuel Beckett**">}}

+Samuel Beckett's Absurdist tour de force, "Waiting for Godot" opens with the recurrent idea "Nothing to be done." - an idea that forms one of the major themes of the play which touches upon other things like mortality, purpose of life, spirituality, and human companionship.

+Personally, I felt that the magic of _Godot_ lies in its ability to make us realise so much by telling us so little.
+In its grosteque setting, there's two people, Vladimir and Estragon who are waiting for a person named Godot and contemplating life and everything else.
+There's absurdity, there's deadpan dialogues, there's humour even.
+Reading _Godot_ is unlike other contemporary plays because one has to pause and really think about what was just said and it sends people into long-drawn thought-escapades.

+_Godot_ is a reflection of the realist human society, where there are no serendipity, no accidents, only a monotonous life that is akin to a prison.
+That's how Estragon must have felt when he said,

+> "Nothing happens, nobody comes, nobody goes, it's awful."

+Or, his whimsical request to which I'm pretty sure we all can resonate at some level,

+> "Don't touch me!
+Don't question me!
+Don't speak to me!
+Stay with me!"

+And this cheeky dialogue towards which I am personally biased a bit,

+> VLADIMIR: It's the start that's difficult.
+> ESTRAGON: You can start from anything.
+> VLADIMIR: Yes, but you have to decide.

+{{</ds>}}

 ## Unfinished